warrior-ride-buddies/warrior-ride-buddies.github.io/index.md

 ## Development history
 ### Milestone #1:
+For this milestone, our teammates dedicated around a week and half.
+In this time we:
 * Brainstormed what we wanted this application to do.
 * Created mockup pages of what the application should look like and what functionality the application will have.
 * Created issues and came up with future "quality of life" updates to be done to the application in the future.
+* Divided the issues up so that each member has at least 2 issues.

 ## Contact Us
 Here are the developers of this application.
 If you want to get in contact with them, here are their professional portfolios: